ahzamafaq/Biometric-Attendance-Scanner-using-IoT/README.md

 # Biometric-Attendance-Scanner-using-IoT

-This presents a fingerprint-based biometric attendance system utilizing Arduino UNO board and various components including the R305/R307 fingerprint sensor, DS3231/DS1307 RTC module, 16x2 LCD display, potentiometer, push buttons, buzzer, LED, connecting wires, and a breadboard.
+This project presents a fingerprint-based biometric attendance system utilizing Arduino UNO board and various components including the R305/R307 fingerprint sensor, DS3231/DS1307 RTC module, 16x2 LCD display, potentiometer, push buttons, buzzer, LED, connecting wires, and a breadboard.
 The system aims to provide an efficient and secure solution for